wasp-lang/haskell-handbook/data-structures.md

 ## Array and Vector

 While data structures like `List` and `Sequence` fit great into Haskell, they don't offer an O(1) random access, and especially not update of an element.
-If you need max performance for those operations, you will want to use `Vector` or `Array` instead (which don't fit so well into Haskell, so use them only when you really need that performance).
+If you need max performance for those operations, you will want to use `Vector` or `Array` instead (which don't fit as nicely into Haskell, so you will use them only when really needed).

 - [Data.Array](https://hackage.haskell.org/package/array)
 - [Data.Vector (vector)](https://hackage.haskell.org/package/vector)